elibroftw/blog.elijahlopez.ca/content/posts/bu-397-intermediate-financial-accounting-II.md

 - $50,000 to be distributed as cash dividends
 - $400,000 book value
 - 1,000 $6 preferred shares out standing with book value of $100,000
+  - preferred dividend is 6% of book value

 ```accounting
 # non-cumulative preferred shares and non-participating